What Collective Worship looks like at Rockbeare...

 Collective Worship at Rockbeare

 Collective Worship is held daily.
 We start by opening the worship box and taking out its contents: the Bible representing God the Father, the cross representing God's son, Jesus and the candle representing the Holy Spirit.
-The Ethos Committee regularly supports the preparation and delivery of Worship.
+The School Ethos Council, varying staff members and visitors support the preparation and delivery of Worship.
+An overview of Collective Worship is created with stakeholders and overseen by the Head of School.

-Monday to Thursday, we listen to stories from the Bible, reflect on our value of the moment and enjoy prayer and song practise.
-Each Friday, we have a Celebration Assembly where we celebrate pupils for use of their Christian and Core Values that week.
+Monday to Thursday, we listen to stories from the Bible, or reflect on a given value and where appropriate link it to the national/global picture, and we sing and pray.
+Each Friday, we have a Celebration Assembly where we celebrate pupils for use of their Christian and Core Values that week; noting how they have dared to Dream Big and Fly High!

-Across the year our House Captains, lead a whole school Assembly each and also lead the way in celebrating the Saint that their House is linked to.
-In addition, our School Councillors will lead assemblies, usually linked to a current focus.
-Also throughout the year, we mark key events with celebrations such as Nativity and Easter performances, Remembrance Day services and Advent preparations - we use the liturgical calendar to guide our annual worship cycle.
+Across the year our House Captains and supporting teacher, lead a whole school Assembly each and also lead the way in celebrating the Saint that their House is linked to.
+In addition, our School Ethos Council lead assemblies, usually linked to a current focus or item of their choosing.
+Across the year, we mark significant Christian events with celebrations such as Nativity and Easter performances, Remembrance Day services and Advent preparations - we use the liturgical calendar to guide our annual worship cycle.

 Open the Book